fsantanna-no/ce0-old/README.md

 output(x)               -- shows "((),())" in the screen
 ```

-## Constructor, Discriminator and Predicate
+## Constructor, Discriminator, Predicate, and Alias

 A constructor creates a value of a type given one subtype and its argument: